Terms and Conditions of Sale

 16.1.
 Complaints

-Any complaint relating to the service may be sent to Horizon Investissement by email to [email protected] or by post to the address set out in the legal notices.
+Any complaint relating to the service may be sent to Horizon Investissement via the contact form of the platform or by post to the address set out in the legal notices.
 Horizon Investissement undertakes to acknowledge receipt of the complaint as soon as possible and to provide a reasoned response within a reasonable period not exceeding thirty (30) days from its receipt.

 16.2.
 Consumer mediation

 In accordance with Articles L. 611-1 et seq. of the French Consumer Code, the consumer Customer who has not obtained satisfaction after having submitted a written complaint to Horizon Investissement under the conditions of article 16.1 is informed that they may use, free of charge, the consumer mediation service to which Horizon Investissement is a member.
-The contact details of the competent mediator are made available in the legal notices and, in the absence of effective membership at the date of consultation, on simple request to the address [email protected].
+The contact details of the competent mediator are made available in the legal notices and, in the absence of effective membership at the date of consultation, on simple request via the contact form of the platform.

 16.3.
 European Online Dispute Resolution platform